nash-io/nash-protocol/README.md

 # nash-protocol

-Implementation of NEX Auth Protocol.
+Implementation of Nash cryptographic routines

 This document is very WIP and should be checked for accuracy by someone with more expertise!